roddhjav/apparmor.d/README.md

 ## Contribution

-Feedbacks, contributors, pull requests are all very welcome.
+Feedback, contributors, pull requests are all very welcome.
 Please read [apparmor.pujol.io/development](https://apparmor.pujol.io/development) for more details on the contribution process.